jbakse/compform_site/content/p5/index.md

 1. Always Read your Error Messages

-   Once you are up and running be sure to open the Javascript console to see error messages and debugging information.
+   Once you are up and running be sure to open the JavaScript console to see error messages and debugging information.
 In Chrome you can open the console with the `View » Developer » JavaScript Console` menu or by pressing `command-option-j`.
 When something goes wrong with your code, Chrome tries to help by providing error messages in the console.
 Sometimes these messages are not very clear, but they are always more helpful than nothing.

    Keep the console open all of the time.